 Woodchucks - Woodchucks are also known as groundhogs and whistle pigs.
 These large, burrowing rodents can destroy landscaping and eat garden crops.
 If a groundhog is tearing up your yard, we can help you remove it.

 Voles - Voles are tiny rodents that resemble mice.
 They can cause damage by chewing on garden plants and tree trunks.
-They also create tunnels, which can cause damage to landscapes.
+They create tunnels in the ground, which can cause damage to landscapes.

 Lifecycle and diet: Voles live only three to six months but can produce five to 10 litters of up to six young each in that time.
 They eat the stems, roots, leaves and seeds of most plants and will occasionally dine on insects.